Anomalous solutions to nonlinear hyperbolic equations: Introduction

 \section{Introduction}

 This paper serves to display various unusual, or \emph{anomalous} solutions to semilinear wave equations

 in space dimension $n\geq 1$, and to advection-reaction equations

 in one space dimension as prototypical hyperbolic partial differential equations.
-The nonlinear function $f$ is assumed to be smooth.
-Here typically $f(x,t,u) = \pm|u|^p$ or $|u|^{p-1}u$.
-The main research direction in the past decades has been to find bounds on the exponent $p$ and the regularity of the initial data, asking about the existence of global solutions with small or large initial data, local solutions, self-similar solutions, blow-up in finite time or stability of blow-up.
+For nonlinearities of the form $f(x,t,u) = \pm|u|^p$ or $\pm|u|^{p-1}u$, the main research direction in the past decades has been to find bounds on the exponent $p$ and the regularity of the initial data, asking about the existence of global solutions with small or large initial data, local solutions, self-similar solutions, blow-up in finite time or stability of blow-up.
 The reader is referred to the discussion in the monograph \cite{Reissig:2018}, the survey article from the 1990s \cite{Struwe:1992}, a collection of currently known critical exponents \cite{Lucente:2018} and some of the papers discussing the development of the field \cite{Georgiev:1997,Takamura:2016}.
 Relevant literature on self-similar solutions and stationary solutions as building blocks will be quoted at the appropriate place in Section \ref{sec:typeII}.

+In order not to introduce additional singularities, the nonlinear function $f$ will be assumed to be smooth here (actually of the form $f(x,t,u) = g(x)u^p$ with integer $p \geq 2$).

 In the 1980s and 1990s, a central question has been propagation of singularities, which started with the discovery of Jeffrey Rauch and Michael Reed \cite{RauchReed:1980,RauchReed:1981} that in semilinear hyperbolic equations and systems, singularities do not only propagate out from initial singularities along characteristics or bicharacteristics as in the linear case, but may be created at later times by the interaction of previous singularity bearing (bi-)characteristics.
 For example, an initial singularity at the origin in problem (\ref{eq:NLWintro}) may lead to singularities in the solution that fill up the solid light cone \cite{Beals:1983}.
 For a survey of the vast literature up to around 1990 we refer to the monograph \cite{Beals:1989}.
 Rauch and Reed coined the term \emph{anomalous singularities} for this phenomenon.